-17. Change of Status Notice not Copied to the Commission I.C. §72-806; IDAPA 17.01.01.801.05
+17. Change of Status Notice not Copied-sent or sent untimely to the Commission I.C. §72-806; IDAPA 17.01.01.601.02; IDAPA 17.01.01.801.05

 The party giving notice pursuant to I.C. §72-806 shall send a copy of any such notice to the Industrial Commission, the employer, or the worker's attorney if the worker is represented, at the same time notice is sent to the worker.
+Notice shall be sent to the Commission in accordance with the Commission's rule on electronic submission of documents.

-- Review of Change of Status notices issued in the claim file - Review of the Commission database
+- •\\\Review of Change of Status notices issued in the claim file - Review of EDI Transactions filed with the Commission - Review of the Commission database